Top 3 Strategies of SMS Marketing

 1. The Incentive

 The incentive is by far the best hook you have at your disposal.
-This can be anything from a single item free or discount for joining the list.
+This can be anything from a single item free of cost or a discount for joining the list.

 This is typically what is shown on the flyers or in the auto-reply to entice people to opt-in.
 Without it, you are missing out on many more potential customers to join your list.

 2. Treat your marketing outlets as a funnel

 Many forms of marketing are dead and useless to businesses but some still work great.
 Treat these forms of advertising, as well as the more modern forms (Facebook or Twitter and so on) as a funnel leading to your text list.

 Texting is the number one form of communication, so spare the time spent elsewhere and direct them to your texting efforts.
 Get creative with it!